ghorbani-mohammad/Crawler-Framework/README.md

 - I've used gunicorn to served the requests.
 - For serving static files, I've used Nginx.
 Checkout crawler_api_nginx.conf configuration.
 - I've used selenium hub(grid) to provide multiple browser sessions at same time.
+- You can configure smtp server credentials and set your email to get error logs in your email inbox

 ---
 ### Crawler Framework